proto-deus/pdf-to-markdown/README.md

 A Python script that converts PDF documents to Markdown format using an OpenAI compatible api endpoint.
 It features intelligent image extraction, OCR post-processing, and configurable settings.

-As an side note, I would suggest to everyone to use [datalab/marker](https://github.com/datalab-to/marker) first.
+As a side note, I would suggest to everyone to use [datalab/marker](https://github.com/datalab-to/marker) first.
 It is far superior to this project.
 I made this script because for some documents, Marker can produce long repeated sections of text makeing the MD output unusable.
 I use this script to convert these files for now.

 ---